 After taking 1001 photos, we decided it was time to relax.
 On our couple tube we floated down the Santa Fé river while enjoying the beautiful nature, the blissful weather with an occasional refreshing dip.
 Definitely a top activity on our Deep South road trip.

 Besides Ginnie Springs there is still a lot to do in Central Florida such as the impressive Ocala forest.
 There are many other beautiful springs in this region as well.
-You can even swim with manatees in various places!
+You can even kayak with manatees in Florida!
 Unfortunately we couldn’t stay longer and I regret that a bit now.

 After our tube adventure, we spent another night in The Herlong Mansion.
 The next day we slept a little longer and started our day with a delicious mimosa breakfast.
 Then we left for Savannah.